MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/properties-accessibility.md

 When **TabIndex** of all controls are set to either -1 or 0, navigation order goes from left-to-right, then top-to-bottom, in a "Z" pattern.
 The order is based on the **X** and **Y** property values of the controls.
 If controls are dynamically moved on the screen, for example, by having its **X** or **Y** value change according to a timer or other control, the navigation order will change dynamically too.

 Use the [**Container**](control-container) control to bundle controls that should be navigated together or to create columns in a "reverse-N" pattern.
 Controls in **[Form Cards](control-card.md)** and [**Galleries**](control-gallery.md) are automatically grouped.
-Tabbing through these containers will navigate through all elements of the container before proceeding to the next control outside of the container.
+Tabbing through these containers will navigate through all elements inside the container before proceeding to the next control outside of the container.

 Controls which have a **Visible** property value of *false* or a **DisplayMode** property value of **Disabled** are not included in keyboard navigation.

 > [!IMPORTANT]
 > **TabIndex** only affects keyboard navigation.
-For screen reader users to understand app structure, a [logical control order](../accessible-apps-structure.md) is still necessary.
+A [logical control order](../accessible-apps-structure.md) is still necessary for screen reader users to understand app structure.

 > [!WARNING]
-> For rare scenarios where neither visual order nor logical structure should be followed, you can set **TabIndex** to be greater than zero to customize the keyboard navigation order.
+> For rare scenarios where neither visual order nor logical structure should be followed, you can customize the keyboard navigation order by setting **TabIndex** to be greater than zero.
 However, accessibility tools will warn about this.
-It can be very difficult to get it right and can make for a confusing screen reader experience.
+It can be very difficult to get the order right and can make for a confusing screen reader experience.
 >
 > When there are controls with **TabIndex** greater than 0, users will first navigate to controls with increasing positive **TabIndex** values (1, then 2, etc).
-When users have navigated all controls with positive **TabIndex** values, they will finally navigate to controls with **TabIndex** of 0 including the browser's built-in controls.
+When users have navigated all controls with positive **TabIndex** values, they will finally navigate to controls with **TabIndex** of 0.
 When there are multiple controls with the same **TabIndex**, their **X** and **Y** value and the **Containers** they are in will determine their relative order.
-Inside a **Gallery**, **TabIndex** is scoped so that the controls inside will be navigated first before the ones outside.
+Inside a **Gallery** or **Form**, **TabIndex** is scoped so that the contained controls will be navigated first before the ones outside.